Documentation Index

 • A form can have multiple Translation elements.

-• If you want to use the same translation code and export value more than once, you can reference the same translation element multiple times.
+• If you want to use the same translation code and export value more than once, you can reference the same Translation element multiple times.

-• Multiple translation elements must be included in the form when using different export values for a single translation code.
+• Multiple Translation elements must be included in the form when using different export values for a single translation code.
 For example, Export Value 1 for one translation and Export Value 2 for another.

-• If a string value is being translated, append _text to the export key in the calculation formula, as in translate("<SCRIPT KEY>", @<EXPORT_KEY>_text)
+• If a string value is being translated, append _text to the export key in the calculation formula, as in translate("<SCRIPT KEY>", @<EXPORT_KEY>_text).

-• For translating form fields with the export key, such as reader_rating, the calculation formula should contain that key, as in: translate("rating_number", @reader_rating).
+• For translating form fields with the export key, such as reader_rating, the calculation formula should contain that key, as in translate("rating_number", @reader_rating).

-• Translation codes can also be included in math calculations, like this example: 5 * (translate("rating_number", @reader_rating) + @extra_rating)
+• Translation codes can also be included in math calculations, like this example: 5 * (translate("rating_number", @reader_rating) + @extra_rating).

 Test the form

 Make a test submission on the form.
-Then, make a Quick Query for the target export on the test record to see whether the value has indeed been translated.
+Then, make a Quick Query for the target export on the test record to see whether the value has been translated.